 Combining PRP with Subcision for acne scars

-One of the most popular procedures that Dr. Green performs to enhance the positive results from Subcision is Platelet Rich Plasma (PRP) with microneedling.
-PRP has been shown in studies to improve the appearance of atrophic scars when combined with Subcision.
-Platelet Rich plasma entails drawing your blood and removing the platelet rich growth factors which encourage wound healing and new collagen formation.
-This allows the depressed scars to heal more quickly and improve the texture and appearance of your acne scars.
+One of the most popular procedures that Dr. Green performs to enhance the positive results from a Subcision treatment is Platelet Rich Plasma (PRP) with microneedling.
+In studies, Platelet Rich Plasma has been shown to improve the appearance of atrophic scars when combined with Subcision.
+The procedure for microneedling with platelet rich plasma entails drawing a sample of the patients own blood and spinning it in a centrifuge to separate the plasma from the red blood cells.
+The plasma is then directly applied to the skin during a microneedling treatment to maximize the benefits of the platelet rich growth factors.
+These growth factors encourage wound healing and new collagen formation.
+The PRP is able to better penetrate the skin and absorb through the creation of micro channels in the skin that are made by the microneedling treatment.
+This procedure allows the depressed scars to heal more quickly and leads to the improvement of the texture, tone, and overall appearance of your acne scars.

 What is the cost for Subcision for acne scars?